FabioDPires/Blackjack/README.md

 ## How To Play

-Just Git clone this project and run `python blackjack.py`
+Just Git clone this project and run `python blackjack.py` or click on BlackJack.exe

 ## Rules